Navigation – Plan du site

 • Bourdieu, Pierre, O campo econômico : A dimensão simbólica da dominação, tradução Roberto Leal Ferreira, Daniel Lins, 1 ª edição, Campinas–São Paulo, Papirus, 2000.

-Books available on the internet
+Books available online

 Example :

-Title (book) in italic, subordinate responsability, edition (number), place of publication, publisher, date of publication, place of the part in the book.
+Primary responsibility of the part, « Title of the part », in primary responsibility of the book, Book Title in italics, subordinate responsibility, edition (number), place of publication, publisher, date of publication, place of the part in the book.

 Example :